Ecosia: TreeCard

 In October 2020, Ecosia announced it had bought a 20% stake in the debit card company TreeCard.
+Cards produced by TreeCard are made of British cherry wood instead of the customary plastics found in most other debit cards.
 It planned to launch a new debit card in 2021, in partnership with Mastercard.
-Cards produced by TreeCard are made of British cherry wood instead of the customary plastics found in most other debit cards.
-Plans call for 80% of the company's profits to go to Ecosia's global reforestation projects.
+Ecosia intended to send 80% of its profits from the card to global reforestation projects.